HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 #### Linux

-We configured our Oracle database on RHEL6 by doing the folliwng:
+We configured our Oracle database on RHEL6 by doing the following:

 Tuned the resources limit settings for our Oracle user by adding the following to the /etc/security/limits.conf configuration file: